-- In March of 2019, the County entered into the second rolling 13 month lease/purchase agreement for (2) 2019 Mack GR64F Dump Trucks \$308,000.
-The county owns the trucks for 13 months total for an annual lease payment of \$15,000 each.
-At the end of the 13 months, vendor Capital Truck accepts the two trucks back in trade-in and replaces the trucks with the next year's model and a new lease is executed with the same terms.
-As the arrangement is 13 months, it is considered to be new long-term debt although it is a revolving lease/purchase program. - The Tourist Development Council approved an additional payment to principal of \$100,000 towards the Olan Buddy Ward Seafood Landing Park and Maritime Museum property.
-This additional payment to principal reduced the outstanding balance at September 30, 2019 to \$258,859. - The County paid off two outstanding debts in 2019 relative to the acquisition of a Caterpillar M313D Excavator for the Road Department and the expiration of the first rolling 13 month lease purchase agreement for (2) 2018 Mack GU813 Dump Trucks. - Landfill Tipping Fee proceeds paid for a new 2019 Caterpillar Excavator for the Solid Waste Department.
-New debt was issued for a 2019 Caterpillar 120 Motorgrader for the Road Department. - In October of 2018, Franklin County purchased eleven 30 foot lots in the commercial district of St. George Island.
+- In April of 2020, the County entered into the third rolling 15 month lease/purchase agreement for (2) 2020 Mack GR64B Dump Trucks at \$305,000.
+The county owns the trucks for 15 months total for an annual lease payment of \$15,000 each.
+At the end of the 15 months, vendor Capital Truck accepts the two trucks back in trade-in and replaces the trucks with the next year's model and a new lease is executed with the same terms.
+As the arrangement is 15 months, it is considered to be new long-term debt although it is a revolving lease/purchase program. - The Tourist Development Council approved an additional payment to principal towards the Olan Buddy Ward Seafood Landing Park and Maritime Museum property.
+This coupled with additional payments to principal made in previous years allowed for the loan to be paid in full this fiscal year.
+There is no outstanding balance. - The County paid off three outstanding debts in 2020 relative to the acquisition of a 2015 Hino Knuckboom Truck for the Landfill, the 2015 purchase of voting equipment for the Supervisor of Elections Office and the trade in of the (2) 2019 Mack Dump Trucks for the Road Department as part of the rolling lease/purchase program with Capital Truck. - In 2019, the county financed a new Caterpillar Excavator for the Solid Waste Department.
+Tipping Fee revenues fund the debt-service payments on this equipment and there was a balance of \$149,677 at September 30th.
+The Road Department also makes debt-service payments on a 2019 Motorgrader 120.
+The balance at September 30th was \$35,365. - In October of 2018, Franklin County purchased eleven 30 foot lots in the commercial district of St. George Island.
 This property is located at 223 Franklin Boulevard.
 This purchase was part of a mediated settlement agreement whereas Franklin County paid \$600,000 for the parcel.
 The capital outlay fund paid \$100,000 down and the balance was financed by the owner at 4.5% fixed for a period of five years.
+The balance at September 30th was \$359,711.